 In shear startup, an initially well rested sample is subject at some time $t = t_w$ to the switch-on of a shear rate $\dot{\gamma}$ that is held constant thereafter.
 Measured in response to this is the material's shear stress startup curve as a function of the time (or equivalently of the accumulated strain) since the inception of the flow.
-Typically, this signal rises initially linear at early times, before displaying an overshoot after which the stress finally falls to attain its steady state value as prescribed by the material's flow curve at the given imposed shear rate.
+Typically, this signal rises initially linearly at early times, before displaying an overshoot after which the stress finally falls to attain its steady state value as prescribed by the material's flow curve at the given imposed shear rate.

 In Ref.
 [19], it was suggested that the presence of this overshoot should generically predispose a material to the formation of shear bands, at least transiently, as the stress declines from its overshoot to the final steady state value.
-(In this steady state, the flow field may either remain banded, in a viscosity bifurcating fluid or heal back to homogeneous flow, in a simple yield stress fluid with a monotonic underlying constitutive curve.)
-This phenomenon has indeed been widely observed: experimentally, in carbopol gel [20,21], Laponite clay [13,22], a non-Brownian fused silica suspension [23], and waxy crude oil [24]; in molecular simulations of a colloidal gel [25], polymeric fluids [26], and molecular glasses [27,28]; and in theoretical studies of a model foam [29,30], the soft glassy rheology (SGR) and fluidity models [9,18,31], the shear transformation zone model of amorphous elastoplastic solids [32,33], a mesoscopic model of plasticity [34], and a model of polymer glasses [35].
+(In this steady state, the flow field may either remain banded, in a viscosity bifurcating fluid; or heal back to homogeneous flow, in a simple yield stress fluid with a monotonic underlying constitutive curve.)
+This phenomenon has indeed been widely observed: experimentally in carbopol gel [20, 21], Laponite clay [22, 23], a non-Brownian fused silica suspension [24] and waxy crude oil [25]; in molecular simulations of a colloidal gel [26], polymeric fluids [27] and molecular glasses [28, 29]; and in theoretical studies of a model foam [30, 31], the soft glassy rheology and fluidity models [9, 18, 32], the shear transformation zones model of amorphous elastoplastic solids [33, 34], a mesoscopic model of plasticity [35], and a model of polymer glasses [36].
 In cases where the height of the stress overshoot increases as a function of the age of the sample before shearing commenced, the severity of the shear banding is predicted to increase accordingly.

 In a step stress experiment, an initially well rested sample is subject at some time $t = t_w$ to the switch-on of a constant stress $\sigma$ that is held constant thereafter.
 Measured in response to this is the material's creep curve $\gamma(t)$ , often reported as its time-differential $\dot{\gamma}(t)$ .
-In soft glasses, this signal typically displays an initial regime of slow creep in which $\dot{\gamma}$ progressively decreases over time, followed (for stress values $\sigma > \sigma_v$ ) by a yielding process in which $\dot{\gamma}$ increases to finally attain its value as prescribed by the steady state flow curve at the given stress.
+In soft glasses, this signal typically displays an initial regime of slow creep in which $\dot{\gamma}$ progressively decreases over time, followed (for stress values $\sigma > \sigma{\rm v}$ ) by a yielding process in which $\dot{\gamma}$ increases to finally attain its value as prescribed by the steady state flow curve at the given stress.
 In Ref.
-[19], it was suggested that a material should be generically predisposed to the formation of shear bands during this yielding process that follows the initial regime of slow creep, during the time-interval over which the timedifferentiated creep curve simultaneously curves up and slopes up as a function of time and the sample starts flowing.
-This phenomenon has indeed been observed: experimentally, in carbopol gel [36,37], carbon black [38,39], and a colloidal glass [40]; in particle based simulations of colloidal glasses [41]; and in stochastic simulations of the SGR model [9,19].
+[19], it was suggested that a material should be generically predisposed to the formation of shear bands during this yielding process that follows the initial regime of slow creep, during the time-interval over which the time-differentiated creep curve simultaneously curves up and slopes up as a function of time and the sample starts flowing.
+This phenomenon has indeed been observed: experimentally in carbopol gel [37, 38], carbon black [39, 40]

+and a colloidal glass [41]; in particle based simulations of colloidal glasses [42]; and in stochastic simulations of the soft glassy rheology model [9, 19].